-It’s ideal if you can arrive the evening before your course starts.
-This way you can start getting to know the yacht, the skipper and your crew mates before the course really gets underway.
+We find it is better if you arrive the evening before your course starts.
+This way you can start getting to know the yacht, the skipper and your crew mates before the course really gets under way.
 It also means that the safety briefing does not encroach on sailing time.
-If this is not possible then you need to be at the boat by 8.30am on the first day of the Sailing Course.
+If this is not possible then you need to be at the boat by 8.00am on the first day of the Sailing Course.

-You can expect to get away by 5pm on the final day of your course.
+You can expect to get away by 5/5.30pm on the final day of your course.
 If you are catching a train we recommend you do not book a ticket in advance as we can’t guarantee you will get away at 5pm on the dot.
-It could be earlier or a little later.
+It may be a bit earlier it may be a bit later.

 The Day Skipper Course is conducted on board a cruising yacht (7 to 13m LOA), to teach pilotage, navigation, seamanship and boat handling up to the standard required to skipper a small cruising yacht safely by day in tidal waters with which the student is familiar.
 The Watch Leader Course is conducted on board a large yacht or sail training vessel, to teach navigation, seamanship and boat handling up to the standard required to take charge of a watch on deck, at sea or in harbour.

 The Watch Leader syllabus can be conducted in tidal or non-tidal waters.

 Whilst the weather sailing of the south coast is actually fairly mild it is important to have the correct clothing.
 We provide state of the art Musto Oilskins that are brand new every year, free of charge.